coredev-uk/reddit-background-changer/README.md

 - Custom background to use at night
 - Notification when you get a new background
 - Blacklist images you dont like
-- Get images tailored to your display size
+- Get images tailored to your resolution

 ## Required Modules
 - [Astral](https://pypi.org/project/astral/)